Original Date: September 1, 2006

 - Progress toward achieving a permanent plan and appropriateness of the case plan to address safety threats and barriers to reunification.

-- Compelling reasons if a TPR has not been filed within 12 months of the child’s or youth’s original placement date.
+- Compelling reasons, if a termination of parental rights has not been filed within 12 months of the child’s or youth’s original placement date.

 - Placement stability

 - Appropriateness of current placement.

 - Child’s or youth’s adjustment in the placement.

 - The need for services to reduce risk of disruption.

 - Sibling connections.
 This includes efforts to place siblings together and maintain sibling visits or contacts.

 - The level of supervision needed to manage safety threats during family time.

 - Relative search efforts, status of Tribal affiliation, involvement and notification to relatives and Tribes.